 Hey, so can you give a short introduction for people who don’t know you?

 Hey there.
 I'm Lenilson, born and raised in Brazil.
 I work as freelancer developer and have coded since I was about 10 years old.
 I'm also interested in startups and SaaS business in general having helped co-found companies since I turned 15.

 You travel around the world while working at 18!
-I know people who are 30 who struggle so it must be a huge growing experience for you!
 How are you enjoying it?
-Any highs or lows you want to share?

 It's of course a challenge to find your own pace with this lifestyle.
 There's a lot of sensationalism and nonsense about working and travelling but the truth is that it's just another way to experience life, with its own set of challenges that might or might not make it worth it.
 It works for me, it might not work for others, and that's ok.
 The important thing is to always have critical thinking to experiment and make our own conclusions about how we want to go about life. 😀